phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 192145
+#Total Number of Tweets: 645095
-#Number of Trump Tweets: 166312
+#Number of Clinton Tweets: 192512
-#Number of Sanders Tweets: 129765
+#Number of Trump Tweets: 166781
-#Number of Cruz Tweets: 119992
+#Number of Sanders Tweets: 130228
-#Number of Rubio Tweets: 26990
+#Number of Cruz Tweets: 120317
-#Number of Carson Tweets: 8178
+#Number of Rubio Tweets: 27065
-#Total Number of Tweets:
+#Number of Carson Tweets: 8193
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---